cambiotraining/survey-analysis/README.md

  1. `-f` is to specify the input files path pattern.
 It can be a glob pattern (learn more about glob patterns here: https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns) or a simple string.

  1. `-o` is to set the output directory.
-All the processed files will be put into this folder.
+All the processed file`s will be put into this folder.
 Make sure the output directory exists otherwise you will get an error.

  To know other options run: